Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Changed algorithm enum to EncryptionAlgorithms

 As part of an ongoing change to the encryption driver, we've changed the algorithm enumeration to EncryptionAlgorithms outside the Encryption module.

+##### Renamed two classes related to shell

+We have renamed the below two shell-related classes to the ones that suit the narrative of the classes.

+* Affected classes:
+  - ShellInfo -> ShellExecuteInfo
+  - ShellExecutor -> BaseShell